anaconda/anaconda-project/docs/source/tutorial.rst

 * Zip it up for a colleague
 * Run project

-This tutorial is for all platforms: Windows, OS X and Linux.
-You do not need to know Bokeh to do this tutorial.
+This tutorial is for all platforms: Windows, macOS and Linux.
+You do not need any prior knowledge of Bokeh or experience with Bokeh for this tutorial.

-If you have not yet installed and started Anaconda Project, follow the :doc:`Install instructions <install>`.
+If you have not yet installed and started Anaconda Project, do so following the :doc:`Install instructions <install>`.

 Create an empty project